Scott L. Montgomery: Writings

 After their chapters on these thinkers, the authors turn to reactions against them, in the form of religious fundamentalisms (Christianity and Islam), totalitarianism, fascism, and forms of reactionary rejection.
 A powerful argument is made that none of this is over and done with.
 On the contrary, the attacks on liberal democracy, economic freedom, Darwinian evolution, and equality are all ongoing realities.
 Shape of the New shows why this is the case.

 The book also makes the argument that the humanities are necessary today because ideas are their "stock and trade."
 No one should emerge from a college education without having read and talked about Smith's Wealth of Nations or Darwin's Origin of Species, it states.
 This view may not be welcomed by everyone, but it makes more than a little sense.

-In 2017, Montgomery and co-author Thomas Graham Jr., a long-time U.S. negotiator on nuclear arms limitations and world-renowned expert on non-proliferation, published Seeing the Light: The Case for Nuclear Power in the 21st Century (Cambridge), a new and innovative examination of the pros and cons of this energy source in the era of climate change and lethal air pollution.
-In more than a few places, the book goes over well-trod ground by discussing the history of nuclear weapons, major non-proliferation issues, the threat of climate change, and the development of different reactor designs.
-Where the book breaks new ground is in its detailed and well-researched chapters on Chernobyl & Fukushima, radiation (with an especially revealing section, "A Plane-Trip to Kerala," about natural background radiation levels), and an in-depth discussion of common attacks against nuclear power.
-Its introduction to nuclear science cleverly uses the life and career of Ernest Rutherford as a lens to talk about key concepts.

 Doubtless the most original chapter takes up the origins of what Spencer Weart, in the title of his 1988 his book, called Nuclear Fear (1988).
 Where Weart looked mainly at imagery and popular culture, Montgomery and Graham fill out the picture by examining the political, sociological, and philosophical dimension of how nuclear power became embodied with a variety of threats attached to anger and concern over government, corporate, and military power, environmental damage, and western society's self-destructive aspects.